-Actually, the importance of his presence at the event encourage and inflames the desire to renew the consecration of life to the Shalom vocation, in all the members who were at this sublime moment, in person or virtual.
+Actually, the importance of his presence at the event encourages and inflames the desire to renew the consecration of life to the Shalom vocation, in all the members who were at this sublime moment, in person or virtual.

 The joy of being a witness